Climate and Average Weather Year Round in Caribou Maine, United States

 Based on the tourism score, the best time of year to visit Caribou for warm-weather activities is from late June to late August.

-The warm season lasts for 3.7 months, from May 26 to September 17, with an average daily high temperature above 65°F. The hottest day of the year is July 27, with an average high of 76°F and low of 57°F.
+The warm season lasts for 3.7 months, from May 26 to September 17, with an average daily high temperature above 65°F. The hottest month of the year in Caribou is July, with an average high of 76°F and low of 57°F.

-The cold season lasts for 3.3 months, from December 2 to March 11, with an average daily high temperature below 31°F. The coldest day of the year is January 29, with an average low of 3°F and high of 21°F.
+The cold season lasts for 3.3 months, from December 2 to March 11, with an average daily high temperature below 31°F. The coldest month of the year in Caribou is January, with an average low of 4°F and high of 21°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.